ianozsvald/ipython_example_doc/README.md

-# ipython_example_doc
-Example usages for common Python modules and functions via IPython
+# Example usages for common Python modules and functions via IPython

+Why?
+I spend a lot of time looking up the same infrequently-used function through StackOverflow, the cause is poor documentation at the command line.
+This tool aims to identify which examples are needed so we can improve the original function's documentation.

+Aims:
 * Provides example usage to show how poorly-document functions can be used
 * Logs a request for an example with a remote site so we can count useful-examples (which could be promoted to the original packages) and the missing examples that we need